-‘Death is Nothing at All’ by Henry Scott Holland is a six stanza poem that is separated into varying length stanzas.
+‘Death is Nothing at All’ is six stanzas long and is separated into varying length stanzas.
 The most unusual stanza is the one that comes at the end.
 It is stretched out into two more phrase-like sentences that conclude the poem.

 The poet has chosen to have his main character speak through the first person, omniscient, narrative perspective in an effort to make the poem and its message more personal.
 The perspective allows the reader to take a closer look, and feel more invested in the speaker’s situation.
 Perhaps it will also allow the reader to apply the words of the poet to their own life.